Ditch the faceless chains. Here’s the best independent coffee shops in Derbyshire to combine with a walk

 There are lots of lovely walks around Barlow and Hackney House Café is an excellent choice for home baked pies and sweet treats.

 In Chesterfield, any of the cafés on Chatsworth Road could be combined with a walk around Somersall Park.
-The closest would be the Café at Libbys.
+The closest (and one of my favourites – highly recommend the scones!) would be the Café at Libbys.

 Best places for coffee and a walk in the Derbyshire Dales

 Jolly’s is a vintage Citroen van parked up at Curbar most weekends serving the most delicious homemade cakes and freshly ground coffee.
 Check their socials for opening details.